 - Turn on the power supply: Turn the circuit breaker or power supply switch back on and wait for the air conditioner to start up.
 Then, turn the air conditioner on using the control panel or remote control.

 There are several ways to reset a Daikin air conditioner, including a hard reset, a remote control reset, and a power cycle.
-Depending on your air conditioner’s model and problem, you might select a different approach.
+You might select a different approach depending on your air conditioner’s model and problem.
 To avoid breaking the system, carefully follow the instructions in the user manual and always consult it before attempting to reset the device.

 Troubleshooting Common Issues After A Reset: